Sony XDR-F1HD

 Treble Correction

-This is the wideband filter response using a TLV2372.
+This is the wideband response using a TLV2372.

 The active filters have 6 dB gain so that they can replace the bipolar audio amplifiers as well as the RC filters.
-This eliminates clipping on digital signals with abnormally high levels and reduces harmonic distortion for all signals.
+This eliminates clipping on digital signals with abnormally high levels and reduces harmonic distortion for all signals, though I believe both impairments are inaudible in a stock tuner.

 To install the filters, connect tuner module pin 4 to filter ground.
 Connect the positive terminal of C302 to the op-amp power pin.
-Solder a 0.1-µF ceramic between the power and ground pins.
+Solder a 0.1 µF ceramic between the power and ground pins.
 Cut jumper wires JW14 and JW15 and connect tuner module pins 26 and 27 to the filter inputs.
-With the PCB oriented as in the preceding photo, input to C102 is on the right and input to C202 is on top.
-Isolate each capacitor input by cutting the trace to it, or by remounting the capacitor vertically on its output pad, or by removing R106, R206, Q103, and Q203.
+With the HD module at the top, input to C102 is on the right and input to C202 is on top.
+Isolate each input by cutting the trace to it, or by remounting the capacitor vertically on its output pad, or by removing R106, R206, Q103, and Q203.
 Connect the op-amp outputs to the capacitor inputs, with the filter connected to pin 26 driving C102.

-Disabling or replacing the RC filters also benefits HD Radio audio.
+Treble correction also benefits HD Radio audio.
 AM HD response extends to 15 kHz.
-FM may go to 20 kHz, where the RC filters are down an additional dB.
+FM HD may go to 20 kHz, where the RC filters are down an additional dB.

 Temperature

-With a thermistor attached to C908 on the power board and the top cover in place, I measured 63° C (145° F) after one hour at 25° C ambient.
-I converted the 10.5-V supply from half- to full-wave rectification, intending to reduce transformer losses and lower the RMS ripple current in C908.
-After conversion the temperature rose more slowly, but it was only 1° F cooler after an hour.
+With a thermistor attached to C908 on the power board and the top cover in place, I measured 63° C (145° F) after one hour at 25° C ambient in still air.
+I converted the 10.5V supply from half- to full-wave rectification, intending to reduce transformer losses and lower the ripple current in C908.
+After conversion the temperature rose more slowly, but it was only 0.6° C cooler after an hour.

-Although it runs hot, the design seems safe.
-The transformer primary has an internal fusible link, and each secondary winding drives an external fuse.
-If a hot transformer or filter capacitor shorts, a fuse will blow.
+Although it runs somewhat hot, the design seems safe.
+The transformer primary has an internal fusible link and each secondary winding drives an external fuse.
+If a hot transformer or filter capacitor shorts, a fuse should blow.
 Each of the voltage regulators has thermal overload and short-circuit protection.
-If a regulator overheats or its load shorts, it will shut down.
+If a regulator overheats or its load shorts, it should shut down.

 Other Devices

-Although I haven't verified their performance, the XDR-S3HD table radio and XT-100HD car adapter use the same DSP modules and algorithms as the XDR-F1HD.
+Although I haven't verified their performance, the XDR-S3HD table radio, XDR-S10HDiP docking table radio, and XT-100HD car adapter use DSP modules nearly identical to those in the XDR-F1HD.

 Other Reviews